Padel Magazine - And yes, as certainly in all sports, well hydrate is a piece of advice that is unfortunately not necessarily followed facts.

 the world number 1, Fernando Belasteguin in the final of the PPT Ibiza 2012 is a victim of poor hydration.

-Recall that padel is a sport where the heart rate can increase rapidly.
-The more exchange there is, the more difficult it is to hold.
+Remember that the padel is a sport where the heart rate can increase rapidly.
+The more exchange there is, the more complicated it is to hold on.

 In general, athletic performance can be significantly affected if we do not care enough about our level of hydration.